jaka/node-red-contrib-pokeys/examples/README.md

 ![pin10](pin10output.png "Pin 10 Output")

-In Pokeys configuration manager we make sure that pin 10 is set as output and DS18B20 is configured as 1-wire sensor in EasySensor dialog.
+In Pokeys configuration manager we make sure that pin 10 is set as output and DS18B20 is configured as Dallas 1-wire sensor in EasySensor dialog.

 ![easysensor](easysensor.png "Sensor 1")

-Before setting server report, a dashboard must be made from our Sensor 1, named **Temp**, and output pin named **LED**.
+Before setting server report, a Pokeys web dashboard must be made out with our Sensor 1, named **Temp**, and output pin named **LED**.
 These names are arbitrary, but must be different from each other.
 Order of entries is not important.
 ![dashboard](dashboard_config.png "Dashboard")

 Now we can configure report server.
 Our node plug-in acts as a web server, so a **Standard HTTP request** is needed.
 Server IP must be an IP where Node-RED is accessible (or will be accessible) and it is likely to be 192.168.1.200 or similar.
 Server port is also needed, as Node-RED mostly does not run on port 80.
 Usually it runs through 1880, so we need to enter **1880**.
 Data format is not mandatory, it could be anything since the plug-in detects and parses all three formats.